The-fiber-Group/fiber-Language-and-Environment-Standard/syntax-summary.md

 	a memory address.
 Mem is also a dependent type (used as `Mem Nat`)

 ## Type hierarchy
-fiber types are organized in a hierarchy
+fiber types are organized in a hierarchy using supertyps.
+The supertypes are:
 *	Number

-	Used in mathematical and binary logic expressions
+*	Bool
+*	Graph
+*	Bin
+*	Any

+The hierarchy organization is as listed below...

+*	Number
 	-	Nat
 	-	Int
 	-	Nat16